Computing canonical images in permutation groups with Graph Backtracking: Experiments

 \subsection{Canonical images of graphs}

+Vole can solve a much wider range of problems than previous graph canonising systems such as Nauty/Traces \cite{nauty} and Bliss \cite{bliss}.
+This is because it supports finding canonical images under any group of symmetries on the vertices of the graph, while Nauty, Traces and Bliss can only search within the full symmetric group on the vertex set.
-Vole can solve the same graph canonical image problems that Nauty can solve, by looking for canonical images on the symmetric group of vertices.
-In this situation, there is no fundamental reason that Vole should not perform similarly to Nauty.
-However, in practice it is significantly slower in terms of the fastest speed Vole can be, a slowdown of around 5 times.

-By investigating how our algorithm performed we believe there are three main reasons for this.
+Here, we therefore compare Vole and Nauty on the canonical image problems that Nauty can solve.
+We use the latest version of Nauty, and we found that this was faster than Bliss for these experiments.

+On these problems, there is no fundamental reason that Vole should not perform similarly to Nauty.
+However, in practice, it is significantly slower in terms of the fastest speed Vole can be, a slowdown of around 5 times.
+After investigating how our algorithm performed, we believe that there are three main reasons for this:

-\begin{itemize} \item Vole supports refining stacks of graphs, and the code is less efficient when only a single graph is refined. \item Vole uses stabilizer chains to build the known stabilizer as the search progresses -- this calculation is done in GAP and therefore requires communication costs. \item Nauty uses a different, better ordering to decide which cell to split on. \end{itemize}
+\begin{itemize} \item Vole supports refining stacks of graphs, and the code is less efficient when only a single graph is refined. \item Vole uses stabiliser chains to build the known stabiliser as the search progresses -- this calculation is done in GAP and therefore requires communication costs. \item Nauty uses a different, better ordering to decide which cell to split on. \end{itemize}

-In general, Nauty has been carefully optimised for over 40 years, while Vole is comparatively new, so there are many small optimisations which still have to be considered and implemented.
+In general, Nauty has been carefully optimised for over 40 years, while Vole is comparatively new, and hence there are many small optimisations which still have to be considered and implemented.
 We believe there is no optimisation in Nauty which could not, in principle, be added to Vole.

-Vole can solve graph problems which Nauty cannot -- finding canonical images in groups other than the symmetric group on the vertices.
+Vole can solve graph problems which Nauty cannot -- finding canonical images under the action of groups other than the symmetric group on the set of vertices.
 For example, we look for the canonical image of graphs under the action of cyclic groups and alternating groups on the whole set of vertices.
-In our experiment, we compare Nauty, Vole in the symmetric group (which is logically equivalent to Nauty), and then Vole looking in the cyclic group and alternating group on the set of vertices.
+In our experiment, we compare Nauty and Vole in the symmetric group, because Nauty can only compute canonical images of graphs under the full symmetric group.
+We also use Vole to search for canonical images of graphs in the cyclic group and alternating group on the set of vertices -- showing how Vole can solve interesting problems that have been impossible to solve with previous graph automorphism systems such as Nauty.